Sustainability is an integral component of our Community Leader strategy.

 Our program includes efforts to minimize our operational impacts (e.g. purchasing, office space, resource use and travel), engage our people to be aware of and involved in environmental issues, and work with sustainability focused non-profit organizations.

-When undergoing a major renovation or moving offices, third party service providers distribute usable furniture to deserving local charities and recycle the remainder.
-During major office moves or renovations, we have been able to divert 99% of our used office assets from landfill.
+When undergoing a major renovation or moving offices, third-party service providers distribute usable furniture to deserving local charities and recycle the remainder.
+During recent projects, we have been able to divert up to 99 percent of our used office assets from landfill.

 KPMG is working with its suppliers to incorporate sustainable purchasing best practices.